MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.SchemaExtensions/Update-MgSchemaExtension.md

   - `[Status <String>]`: The lifecycle state of the schema extension.
 Possible states are InDevelopment, Available, and Deprecated.
 Automatically set to InDevelopment on creation.
 For more information about the possible state transitions and behaviors, see Schema extensions lifecycle.
 Supports $filter (eq).
   - `[TargetTypes <String[]>]`: Set of Microsoft Graph types (that can support extensions) that the schema extension can be applied to.
 Select from administrativeUnit, contact, device, event, group, message, organization, post, todoTask, todoTaskList, or user.

-INPUTOBJECT `<ISchemaExtensionsIdentity>`: Identity Parameter
+`INPUTOBJECT <ISchemaExtensionsIdentity>`: Identity Parameter
-  - `[SchemaExtensionId <String>]`: key: id of schemaExtension
+  - `[SchemaExtensionId <String>]`: The unique identifier of schemaExtension

-PROPERTIES <IMicrosoftGraphExtensionSchemaProperty\[]>: The collection of property names and types that make up the schema extension definition.
+`PROPERTIES <IMicrosoftGraphExtensionSchemaProperty[]>`: The collection of property names and types that make up the schema extension definition.
   - `[Name <String>]`: The name of the strongly-typed property defined as part of a schema extension.
   - `[Type <String>]`: The type of the property that is defined as part of a schema extension.
 Allowed values are Binary, Boolean, DateTime, Integer or String.
 See the table below for more details.